ianrastall/text-utils/books/ada/book-ada-01.md

 #### Real-World Impact: The Boeing 787 Dreamliner

-The Boeing 787's flight control system contains over 2 million lines of Ada code.
+The Boeing 787's flight control system contains over 2_000_000 lines of Ada code.
 Engineers report that new team members become productive within days—not weeks—because the code is self-documenting.
 As one lead developer stated: "In Ada, the code _is_ the documentation.
 You don't need to guess what a function